EdTech for Social Change

 Digital to Physical

 How does the blend of the digital and physical worlds change our society?
-In this track we explore topics such as physical representation of data, sense of presence and smart objects.
+In this track we explored topics such as smart spaces and objects, physical cybersecurity, inclusivity and the future of our digital/physical society.

 Systems for Sharing